jundalisay/superb/content/en/research/newton/principia/laws-of-motion/05-scholium.md

 The space traveled per time are proportional to the velocity and time together in a duplicate ratio of the times*.

-> *Superphysics note= This leads to a unity as meters-per-second-squared
+> *Superphysics note: This leads to a unity as meters-per-second-squared

 When a body is thrown upwards, its uniform gravity impresses forces and removes its upward velocities proportional to the times.
 At the time at the highest point, all the upward velocities [in unity] are removed.